UmerGulzar223/ecr-creds-refresh/README.md

 ### 1. **Service Account**
 File: `cronjob-servic-account.yaml`

-This ServiceAccount (`cronjob-sa`) allows the CronJob to interact with the Kubernetes API — specifically to create and delete secrets in the target namespace (`nextplane-staging`).
+This ServiceAccount (`cronjob-sa`) allows the CronJob to interact with the Kubernetes API — specifically to create and delete secrets in the target namespace.

 ---